jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="what-if-my-question-is-not-covered-by-faq-section">What if my question is not covered by FAQ section?</a>

-If you're searching for an answer to some other problem, not mentioned in this document, before posting new question on GitHub try to browse through [already posted issues](../../issues?q=label%3Aquestion) labelled by *question* tag, or possibly [have a look at stackoverflow](http://stackoverflow.com/search?q=expressiveannotations).
+If you're searching for an answer to some other problem, not mentioned in this document, before posting new question on GitHub try to browse through [already posted issues](../../issues?q=label%3Aquestion) labelled by *question* tag, or possibly [have a look at Stack Overflow](http://stackoverflow.com/search?q=expressiveannotations).

 ###<a id="installation">Installation</a>